Alfred Rose (singer)

-Rosario Alfred Fernandes (5 August 1932 − 21 October 2003), better known by his stage name Alfred Rose, was a Goan tiatrist.
-He was one of the most popular singers and composers of Konkani songs (of the cantaram category), and is routinely broadcast on the Panaji or Panjim station of All India Radio (Akashvani).
-He is believed to have sung or composed, or both, around 5000 Konkani songs during his career.
+Rosario Alfred Fernandes (5 August 1932 − 21 October 2003), known professionally as Alfred Rose, was an Indian Konkani singer, composer, and actor.
+He was one of the most popular singers and composers of Konkani songs in the cantaram category, and his music is regularly broadcast on the Panaji or Panjim station of All India Radio (Akashvani).
+It is believed that he sang, composed, or both, around 5000 Konkani songs during his career.

 Early life

-Alfred Rose was born in Carona, Aldona to tiatrist A. M. B. Rose (Ambrose Fernandes) and Dolarosa Fernandes.
+Alfred Rose was born in Calvim, Goa, to tiatrist A. M. B. Rose (Ambrose Fernandes) and Dolarosa Fernandes.
 He was initially given the nickname "Junior Rose" by tiatrist C. Alvares, being the youngest among the actors at the time.
 Rose did his tiatr debut in 1943, He took the name "Alfred Rose" in 1950.

 Career

 Melody King

 He remained one of the most popular tiatrists even after his death, with websites dedicated to him.
 Alfred Rose was known as The Melody King of Goa.
-Alfred Rose was also called The Man with the Golden Voice by the HMV recording company, and gifted other sobriquets like Konkani's Ambassador, International Superstar, and the Living Legend of Konkani Music.
+Alfred Rose was also called The Man with the Golden Voice by the His Master's Voice recording company, and gifted other sobriquets like Konkani's Ambassador, International Superstar, and the Living Legend of Konkani Music.
 He has six decades of musical popularity to his credit, and was christened Junior Rose by versatile Konkani tiatrist C Alvares, as he was the youngest among the actors during his tiatr (a form of Konkani theatre) debut way back in 1943.